I hear you’re interested in learning more about raw diets for dogs.

 - PMR feeders believe plant matter is not appropriate for carnivores.

-- Excessive supplementation is also frowned upon.
+- Excessive supplementation is limited

 Wild animals sustain their nutritional needs through whole prey alone.
 And since a prey model diet mimics this lifestyle, it should – in theory– provide a dog with all that they need.